dyno-might/dyno-might.github.io/_posts/2023-10-12-midwit-home.md

 <img class="center" src="/img/midwit-home/remote-outlet.jpg" alt="remote controlled outlet">

 **Remote-controlled outlets.** These are probably the easiest win for most people.
 Plug stuff into the cubes, plug the cubes into the wall, and use the remote to control which cubes are active.
 The buttons work *instantly*, with a range of 30 m (100 ft) even through walls.
 There is no app or WiFi.
-One button can control multiple plugs and the same plug can be paired by multiple remotes.
+One button can control multiple plugs and the same plug can be paired to multiple remotes.
 (Cost: Around $25 for five plugs and two remotes.)

 The obvious use for these is lights.
 When your roommate complains about you strobing them (it's irresistible) remind them that LED bulbs' lifespans are not shortened by on/off cycles.
 They're also great for fans, air purifiers, and humidifiers.